xbps-src-tutorials/xbps-src-tutorials.github.io/src/how-to-add-completions.md

 <!-- toc -->

-## Build system automatically installs completions.
+## Build system automatically installs completions
 This is the simplest of scenarios.
 You literally have to do nothing to get completions, they are installed automatically.